 Plant Long-Lasting Annuals

 Many annuals make excellent cottage garden plants for shade or full sun.
 They’ll usually bloom all summer without any coddling.
 A few, such as love-in-a-mist (Nigella) and cockscomb (Celosia), will even reseed themselves without becoming a pest, adding to the naturalistic, casual look of your cottage garden without much work on your part.

 cottage garden landscaped path flowers planks rocks

-garden paths offer visual relief from crowded plantings. more importantly, they make your landscape more welcoming and easier to maintain. consider who will be walking through the garden and in what kind of shoes. this will help you decide whether to go with a soft surface such as gravel or wood chips, or a firm surface such as concrete. a grass path is an easy alternative where foot traffic is low, but it will require regular mowing. [external_footer]
+Garden paths offer visual relief from crowded plantings.
+More importantly, they make your landscape more welcoming and easier to maintain.
+Consider who will be walking through the garden and in what kind of shoes.
+This will help you decide whether to go with a soft surface such as gravel or wood chips, or a firm surface such as concrete.
+A grass path is an easy alternative where foot traffic is low, but it will require regular mowing. [external_footer]